 Of course, it’s worth mentioning that putting up a few panels isn’t going to completely stop sound from bouncing, especially if you still have exposed walls.
 And it’s definitely not going to do anything to prevent noise from leaving the room, either.
 Still, having absorbers on your walls is definitely better than not having them, at least if you’re concerned with acoustics.

-As I’ve mentioned before, most of the sound absorbing panels I’ll be reviewing are generally sturdier than your average foam panel.
+As I’ve mentioned before, most of the sound-dampening panels I’ll be reviewing are generally sturdier than your average foam panel.
 They have a wooden or a metal frame inside and are stuffed with some kind of acoustical material.
 These types of panels are pretty effective.
 However, if you get the panels that have a sturdy construction, you should know that you’ll have to screw them into the walls.

 On the other hand, you could always get lightweight panels that resemble acoustic foam tiles more closely.
 Most of them are made of condensed polyester fibers.
 That way, you’d be able to install them with pins, tacks, double-sided tape, or even adhesive spray.